juliojsb/sarviewer/README.md

 -------------------------------------------

-Note that the number that follows the "sa" file specifies the day of the data collected by sar daemon Please select an sa* file from the listed above: sa15
+Note that the number that follows the "sa" file specifies the day of the data collected by sar daemon Please select a sa* file from the listed above: sa15
 ```

 ## GNUPLOT samples